Rewarding Exclusive Bird Watching In Kenya Tours – Get Your Wings Up & Binoculars Ready!

 Masai Mara National Reserve is Kenya’s largest national reserve, making it a haven for a wide range of wild species.
 The park is home to over 470 different bird species, offering a complete blend of the wetlands, the open savannas, and riverine areas.

-Some of the birds that can be seen in Masai Mara are such as the Lappet-faced Vulture, Kingfisher, Secretary Bird, Lilac Breasted Roller, Superb Starling, Crowned Crane, and Common Ostrich, among others.
+Some of the birds that can be seen in the Masai Mara include the Lappet-faced Vulture, Kingfisher, Secretary Bird, Lilac-breasted Roller, Superb Starling, Crowned Crane, and Common Ostrich, among others.

 The best spots to enjoy bird watching Kenya while in Masai Mara are such as the Mara River, Olooloo Escarpment, the open grasslands, and the Musiara Marsh.